 Across the church, there is hope that regionalization will be ratified and will lead us into a less colonial way of being the church together.
-We have historically made a strong distinction between work in the United States and work in other countries. but now, we must see our work in a holistic way.
+We have historically made a strong distinction between work in the United States and work in other countries, but now, we must see our work in a holistic way.
 One of the key shifts in the work of Global Ministries over the past few years has been a deepening engagement with our partners around the world.

-In 2024, Global Ministries developed a new strategic plan for 2025-2026, which organizes our mission programs and four priority areas into two broad categories going forward:

-connecting the church in mission, which includes the work of missionaries and mission volunteers, multiethnic ministries and the Mission Engagement unit; and alleviating human suffering, our Global Ministries' Global Health work and disaster response and recovery through the United Methodist Committee on Relief (UMCOR), as well as agricultural and income development through the Yambasu Agriculture Initiative.
+In 2024, Global Ministries developed a new strategic plan for 2025-2026, which groups our mission programs and four priority areas into two broad categories going forward: Connecting the church in mission, which includes the work of missionaries and mission volunteers and the Mission Engagement unit; and Alleviating human suffering, our Global Ministries' Global Health work and disaster response and recovery through the United Methodist Committee on Relief (UMCOR).

-The formal alignment of Global Ministries and GBHEM under one general secretary transpired in the summer, though the agencies had been working together for several years.
+The formal alignment of Global Ministries and GBHEM under one general secretary transpired in the summer.
 Alignment will create a unified presence and an integrated structure for both agencies as they interact with partners and share information across units.
 This will help us best respond to and support our partners in their mission and ministry.